evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 - it `write()`s each incoming message to the standard output (so the user can see it)
 - it reads user messages from the standard input

-Now, order to keep our actors tidy, we can define a couple of handy private utility methods to convert `CompletionHandler`s into `CompletableFuture`s:
+Now, order to keep our actors tidy, we may define a couple of handy private utility methods to convert `CompletionHandler`s into `CompletableFuture`s:

 ```java